3 Types Of Training Video Editing Software

 Ezvid | Video Editing Software for Training Videos

-FlashbackPro is an enhanced version of the screen recorder built by the same company.
+FlashBack Express is the current version of the screen recorder built by Blueberry Software — the product formerly sold as "FlashBack Pro" was retired and succeeded by Express.
 It can capture footage from a single screen, several of them, or a selected area.
 In addition, it has a powerful array of commenting, overlays, transitions, and other effects.
-Finally, FlashbackPro allows users to export their clips to social media (e.g YouTube).
+Finally, FlashBack Express allows users to export their clips to social media (e.g., YouTube).

-Wirewax is web-based, which means it is accessible from any connected device with a screen and a browser, just like Web AR technology.
+Mindstamp is web-based, so it works on any connected device with a screen and a browser, similar to Web AR technology.

 13. Verse

 Verse is also an interactive video platform, suited for branching stories or multi-stage training programs.
-It utilizes hotspots and tags, can create slideshows, and includes advanced analytics.
+It utilizes hotspots and tags, can create slideshows, and includes advanced analytics (at the Professional tier and above).
 It even supports 360-degree videos and includes many video templates to make creating high-quality content easier.

 Verse